Paths to Robust Exoplanet Science Yield Margin for the Habitable Worlds Observatory: Paths to budget for yield uncertainty

 Figure \ref{fig:tspecdist_vs_D} shows the distribution of possible spectral characterization times to detect water vapor absorption for all 498 yield calculations performed.
 We only show the scenario in which $\eta_{\Earth}$ uncertainty is excluded.
 Of course, as we shorten exposure times by going to larger telescopes, more observations can be included which will necessarily be around more challenging targets and extend the distributions, making it difficult to see the exposure time impacts for the highest priority stars.
 Therefore, to make the distributions shown in Figure \ref{fig:tspecdist_vs_D}, we consider only the first 18 EECs of any simulation.

 Not surprisingly, the spectral characterization time distribution of the telescope with a 9 m ID is more sharply peaked toward shorter exposure times.
 In the non-background-limited regime, exposure times should scale as $D^{-2}$, while in background-limited regime they should scale as $D^{-4}$.
 If all else were equal, we'd therefore expect exposure times for our highest priority targets to be reduced by a factor of 2.3--5.1 when increasing telescope diameter from 6 m to 9 m.
-However, all else being equal, larger telescopes also provide higher coronagraphic throughput and better contrast at a fixed angular separation, as well as an expanded target list to choose from, further reducing exposure times.
+However, all else being equal, larger telescopes also provide higher coronagraphic throughput at a fixed angular separation for the DMVC, as well as an expanded target list to choose from, further reducing exposure times.
 We find the mean exposure time decreases by a factor of 6.2 going from 6 to 9 m ID; \emph{the mean spectral characterization time of the first 18 EECs is 22 days for a 6 m ID telescope, but can be shortened to just 3.5 days for a 9 m ID telescope.}

-We define the probability of detecting and searching 25 EECs for water vapor, $P_{25}$, as the fraction of the yield distribution that exceeds 25 EECs and calculate this quantity for each of the distributions shown in Figure \ref{fig:yield_dist_vs_D}.
-Figure \ref{fig:conf_vs_D} shows $P_{25}$ as a function of telescope diameter.
+We calculate $P_{25}$ for each of the distributions shown in Figure \ref{fig:yield_dist_vs_D} and plot it as a function of telescope diameter in Figure \ref{fig:conf_vs_D}.
 For our baseline mission parameters, an $\sim$8.2 m ID telescope can achieve $P_{25}>90$\% when ignoring uncertainties in $\eta_{\Earth}$, but even a 9 m ID telescope cannot achieve $P_{25}\gtrsim80$\% when budgeting for $\eta_{\Earth}$ uncertainties.
 Unless we consider diameters significantly larger than 6 m, telescope diameter alone cannot build in robust science margin for uncertainty in $\eta_{\Earth}$ under our baseline mission parameters.
 In the following section we investigate modifications to the LUVOIR-B design that could improve scientific performance without increasing the primary mirror diameter.